dyalog-training/2025-ListsWorkshop/docs/exercises.md

 ```

 ## CountPalindromes
-Create a function `CountPalindromes` that counts the number of words that are identical when reversed.
+Define a function `CountPalindromes` that counts the number of words that are identical when reversed.

 ```
       CountPalindromes 'reed' 'deed' 'dog' 'racecar'